flutter/website/src/release/breaking-changes/shortcut-key-event-migration.md

 ## Description of change

+Summary of APIs that have been affected:

+- `ShortcutActivator.accepts` now takes a `KeyEvent` and `HardwareKeyboard`.
+- `ShortcutActivator.isActivatedBy` is now deprecated.
+Just call `accepts` instead.
+- `ShortcutActivator.triggers` is now optional, and returns null if not implemented.
+- `ShortcutManager.handleKeypress` now takes a `KeyEvent`.

 The change modifies the `ShortcutActivator.accepts` method to take a `KeyEvent` and `HardwareKeyboard` instead of the previous `RawKeyEvent` and `RawKeyboard`.

 The meaning of `ShortcutActivator.accepts` has changed slightly.
-Before the change, it was assumed that `accepts` was only called if `ShortcutActivator.triggers` returned null, or if the key event sent to accepts had a logical key that was in the `triggers` list.
+Before the change, it was assumed that `accepts` was only called if `ShortcutActivator.triggers` returned null, or if the key event sent to `accepts` had a logical key that was in the `triggers` list.
 Now it is always called, and may use the `triggers` list as a performance improvement, but is not required to.
 Flutter subclasses such as `SingleActivator` and `CharacterActivator`